 Colin Firth, Toni Collette in "The Staircase" (HBO Max)In the early morning of December 2001, Michael Peterson called 911 and reported finding his wife Kathleen unconscious and bleeding at the bottom of a staircase.
 Paramedics were unable to revive her, and once police arrived they began treating her death as a homicide, eventually charging Peterson with murder.
 A jury found him guilty in 2003, and he spent eight years in prison before his case was retried in 2016.

-The Owl Theory first took flight in 2009 when T. Lawrence Pollard, an attorney and neighbor of the Peterson's in Durham, North Carolina, examined files related the case and noticed that forensics specialists that examined a clump of hair pulled out by the roots in Kathleen hand contained microscopic owl feathers along with a wooden sliver.
+The Owl Theory first took flight in 2009 when T. Lawrence Pollard, an attorney and neighbor of the Peterson's in Durham, North Carolina, examined files related to the case.
+He noticed that forensics specialists had examined a clump of hair pulled out by the roots in Kathleen's hand that contained microscopic owl feathers along with a wooden sliver.
 Pollard noted that barred owls are native to their area, and although it's rare, they have been known to attack humans.

 He theorizes that Kathleen may have been outside when one such owl swooped down and attacked Kathleen to the point of ripping deep lacerations into her skull.
 She ran inside to escape the attack.
 However, given the amount of intoxicants that were already in her blood stream including, according to the toxicology report, muscle relaxants, anti-anxiety medication and alcohol, she may have been more prone to falling.
 Pollard posits that she attempted to climb the stairs and fell, bleeding out where she landed.